Pittsburgh Steelers

 Last 3 Games vs. Season Average

-They are allowing +7.2 more points per game recently.
+They are allowing -2.4 fewer points per game recently.

 Roster & Injuries